Inverse-closedness of weighted Schur and BGS type quasi-Banach algebras: Introduction

+Furthermore, for $0<p\leq1$ and a weight $\omega$ on $\mathbb{Z^N}$ (the set of finitely supported sequences of integers), we identify the Gel'fand space of $\ell^p_\omega(\mathbb{Z^N},\mathbb{C})$ with a subset of $\mathbb{C}^\infty$, the countable product of the complex plane.
+It is claimed in \cite{AT} that it can be identified with a countable product of closed annuli; however, this is not correct in general, and we provide an example showing that this result fails in certain cases.
+Moreover, we extend the inverse-closedness of BGS-type quasi algebras to the infinite variable setting.
+The identification of Gel'fand space is of independent interest, and one of the reasons is that it provides a simple proof of Wiener's theorem.
+In fact, the Wiener theorem used here and its different analogues in the literature essentially depend on it.
+This further clarifies the connection between the present results and the structure of Gel'fand space.

 The paper is organized as follows.
-The required notations, general definitions and literature are provided in Section \ref{sec:pre}.
-In Sections \ref{sec:Schur} and \ref{sec:BGS}, we discuss the results related to the Schur type and Baskakov-Gohberg-Sj\"ostrand algebra, respectively.
+In Section \ref{sec:pre}, required notations, definitions, and auxiliary results used in paper are provided.
+Sections \ref{sec:Schur} and \ref{sec:BGS} are devoted to the inverse-closedness of Schur-type and BGS-type algebra, respectively.
+In Section \ref{sec:Gelfand space}, we present the result for the Gel'fand space of $\ell^p_\omega(\mathbb{Z^N},\mathbb{C})$ and show inverse-closedness of infinite variable BGS-type algebra.